Skeletons

 .

-These slithery skeletons are armed with a bow and arrows.
-The majority of these are well-postioned and stationary, while others prefer to prance around and stalk their target.
-When you're within range, they'll fire away, high and low, only stopping to reach for a new supply of arrows.
+These slithery skeletons are armed with bows and and quivers housing endless amounts of arrows.
+Bone archers are often well-postioned in inconvenient locations, where they remain stationary; others prefer to prance around and stalk their target.
+When you're within range, they'll fire arrows both high and low, stopping only to refresh their supply.

 Alternate Names/Forms: Skull Archer & Skeleton Archer